Gerald Giam: Political career

-During the 2020 general election, Giam joined a five-member Workers' Party team contesting in Aljunied GRC and they won with 59.95% of the vote against the People's Action Party team.
-Giam thus became the Member of Parliament representing the Bedok Reservoir–Punggol ward of Aljunied GRC in the 14th Parliament.
+During the 2020 general election, Giam contested in Aljunied GRC alongside Pritam Singh, Sylvia Lim, Leon Perera and Faisal Manap after Low Thia Kiang and Chen Show Mao's retirement.
+They won with 59.95% of the vote against the People's Action Party team.
+Giam was elected as Member of Parliament representing Bedok Reservoir–Punggol division of Aljunied GRC in the 14th Parliament.